Estonia in the Eurovision Song Contest 2017: Competing entries

+Shows

 Semi-finals

-Two semi-finals took place on 11 and 18 February 2017, hosted by Ott Sepp and Märt Avandi.
-The live portion of the show was held at the ERR studios in Tallinn where the artists awaited the results while their performances, which were filmed earlier at the ERR studios between 2 and 5 February 2017, were screened.
-In each semi-final ten songs competed for the first four spots in the final with the outcome decided upon by the combination of the votes from a jury panel and a public televote, with the fifth qualifier decided by an additional televote between the remaining non-qualifiers.
+The two semi-finals took place on 11 and 18 February 2017, hosted by Ott Sepp and Märt Avandi.
+The live portion of the shows were held at the ERR studios in Tallinn where the artists awaited the results while their performances, which were filmed earlier at the ERR studios between 2 and 5 February 2017, were screened.
+In each semi-final ten songs competed for the first four spots in the final with the outcome decided upon by the combination of the votes from a jury panel and a public televote which registered 19,057 votes in the first semi-final and 19,233 votes in the second semi-final; the fifth qualifier was decided by an additional televote between the remaining non-qualifiers which registered 14,490 votes in the first semi-final and 12,366 votes in the second semi-final.
 The jury panel that voted in the semi-finals consisted of Metsakutsu, Kadri Voorand, Niko Nykänen, Eva Palm, Jüri Pihel, Maia Vahtramäe, Sten Teppan, Aleksandr Žedeljov, Ingrid Kohtla, Meisterjaan and Allan Roosileht.

 Final

 The final took place on 4 March 2017 at the Saku Suurhall in Tallinn, hosted by Ott Sepp and Märt Avandi.
 The five entries that qualified from each of the two preceding semi-finals, all together ten songs, competed during the show.
 The winner was selected over two rounds of voting.
 In the first round, a jury (50%) and public televote (50%) determined the top three entries to proceed to the superfinal.
 The public vote in the first round registered 100,578 votes.
-In the superfinal, "Verona" performed by Koit Toome & Laura was selected as the winner entirely by a public televote.
+In the superfinal, "Verona" performed by Koit Toome and Laura was selected as the winner entirely by a public televote.
 The public televote in the superfinal registered 72,518 votes.
 In addition to the performances of the competing entries, Jüri Pootsmann, who represented Estonia in the Eurovision Song Contest 2016, Swedish singer Måns Zelmerlöw, who won the Eurovision Song Contest 2015, and the band Beyond Beyond performed as the interval acts.
 The jury panel that voted in the first round of the final consisted of Måns Zelmerlöw (singer), Toomas Edur (ballet dancer), Julia Bali (Raadio 4 chief editor), Harri Hakanen (Uuden Musiikin Kilpailu music manager), Marju Länik (singer), Valner Valme (music critic), Henry Kõrvits (musician), Siim Nestor (music critic), Piret Krumm (actress), Alon Amir (music manager) and Poli Genova (singer).